 - By purchasing a pet insurance plan, dog and cat owners can rest assured that many unexpected veterinary bills will be reimbursed

-- There are many little details to consider when choosing an insurance plan for your pet
+- There are many small but important details to consider when choosing an insurance plan for your pet

 When a beloved pet is sick or injured, the owner is forced to make tough decisions while under an enormous amount of emotional stress.
 Managing the finances of a pet’s sometimes-lifesaving-care makes a difficult situation that much harder.
 That’s where pet insurance comes in.